 Inexpensive plastic or metal shelving units are great for storing containers and large items.
 They are easy to assemble.
 Most of the metal shelving units will allow you to adjust the space between the shelves as you assemble the unit.
 You can find these at any big box store.

 Pegboard works well for hanging the items that you want to grab in a hurry.
 Paint the pegboard to add some style to your garage.
 Pinterest is a great place to look for pegboard storage ideas.

 There are plenty of mid-priced products available.

 My favorite garage system is Gladiator Garage Works by Whirlpool.
 This is a versatile system that will meet any budget.
 The added benefit is that you can change it around as your needs change.
-Sears and Lowes both carry the Gladiator product.
-Sears has great sales on Gladiator products.
+You can see and touch this product at your local Lowes store.
+It’s also available through Amazon.

 Gladiator uses a wall system with hooks, shelves, baskets, and cabinets.
 They have a system called GearWall that is a slat wall concept.
 It is tongue-and-groove and modular.
 The modules are eight feet long and one foot high.
 GearWall covers as much of the wall as you want.
 The hooks, baskets, and cabinets slide around on the wall system until you lock them into place.
 This locking ability is an important safety feature that Whirlpool has built into the Gladiator product.

 Gladiator also has a track system called GearTrack.
 The tracks work the same as the GearWall, but they leave more of the wall exposed.
 Each track piece is four feet long and six inches high.
 GearWall accessories work on GearTrack too.